graphology/graphology/src/layout-forceatlas2/README.md

 // To kill the layout and release attached memory layout.kill();

+// Assess whether the layout is currently running layout.isRunning();
 ```

 **WARNING!**: if you are using [`webpack`](https://webpack.js.org/) to bundle your code, avoid the `cheap-eval`-like options for the [`devtool`](https://webpack.js.org/configuration/devtool/) setting.
 Some users noticed that it interacts in mysterious ways with the library's code and cause performance to drop dramatically when using the worker.
 Note that this should have been fixed from v0.5.0.